awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 notepad my_script_base64.txt
 ```

-Use the `--user-data` and `--value` parameters to use the encoded text file to specify the user data\.
+Use the `--attribute` and `--value` parameters to use the encoded text file to specify the user data\.
 Be sure to use the `file://` prefix to specify the file\.

 ```
 aws ec2 modify-instance-attribute --instance-id i-1234567890abcdef0 --attribute userData --value file://my_script_base64.txt